neuresthetics/neuresthetics/README.md

 Framework for advancing Alzheimer's disease risk prediction through multidimensional DNA analysis.

 💡 **[TOESF_theory_of_everything_so_far; $25-125M with collision mathematics](https://github.com/neuresthetics/TOESF_theory_of_everything_so_far)**
-Not solving everything, but getting closer.
+Not solving everything, but closing the distance a bit.
+Applications for semiconductors, quantum computing, robotics, aerospace, finteck risk management.

 ---